-The allocation to the EBP will be the greater of 15 percent of the total Affordable Housing Program subsidy funds or \$1,000,000, with one-third of the allocation to be awarded to first-time homebuyers.
-In no case, will the contribution to the EBP be greater than 35 percent of the total AHP subsidy funds available.
+The allocation to the EBP will be the greater of 15 percent of the total Affordable Housing Program annual contribution or \$1,000,000.to be awarded to first-time homebuyers.
+In no case, will the allocation to the EBP be greater than 35 percent of the total AHP subsidy funds available.

 The amount allocated to the EBP round will be divided among up to six funding periods, with the flexibility to change the number of periods, the percentages, and dates at the Bank's sole discretion based on current year's program need and on member/homebuyer demand.
-Each funding allocation will occur the first business day of the month.
-If the first business day is a Federal holiday, the funds will be released the next business day.
+Each funding allocation will occur approximately on the first and/or fifteenth of the month.
 Details and dates for the current program will be published on the Bank's website.

 EBP funds allocated within the current calendar year must be committed by yearend of the current year.
 On December 31, any remaining funds from the current year allocation, not previously committed, will be placed into the AHP pool.
-In addition, any EBP funds recaptured or deobligated from the sale of a home, will be allocated to the current year EBP pool.
+In addition, any EBP funds repaid or deobligated from the sale of a home, will be allocated to the current year EBP pool.